200 km/h in the Wrong Lane: Title and artwork

-The album's title was revealed as 200 km/h in the Wrong Lane, which strikes a similarity to their first album.
+The album's title was revealed as 200 km/h in the Wrong Lane.
 In a documentary on their DVD Screaming for More, the group revealed that the title of the album was to represent their imagery that was portrayed through the media and that the album represented a "dangerous" side to them.
-Katina also said of Volkova's dangerous driving that inspired the title.

-The artwork and photoshoot off the album was shot by Sheryl Nields.
+Photography for the cover was done by Sheryl Nields.
 There are three official covers to the album.
 The international version featured both Volkova and Katina leaning on a motorbike, with Katina leaning on Volkova.
-The Japanese version was shot with the duo in catholic school uniforms similar to the clothes they wore in the "All the Things She Said" video.
-Because the album issued music videos, a "G" rating was issued on the cover off the album physically.
-The 10th Anniversary Edition takes the artwork off "All the Things She Said" and uses the group's music videos to illustrate the border of the cover.
+The Russian version features the duo in school uniforms embracing and implied to be kissing, though with their faces not visible.
+The Japanese cover also shows the duo in school uniforms.
+The 10th Anniversary Edition partially takes the artwork from the "All the Things She Said" single cover, and uses the group's music videos to illustrate the border of the cover.